bananastandio/magento_extension/README.md

 2. If you're logged in as an admin, log out and log back in to access the config section (otherwise you may get a 404 error)

 ## Setup
-Go to the settings in the admin (System → FERA.AI → Fera Settings) and enter your public and private keys.
+Go to the settings in the admin (System → Fera Commercee → Fera.ai Settings) and enter your public and private keys.

 Here's how it should look:

 ![](http://g.recordit.co/eGJObK1A9H.gif)

 You can also set your configuration settings via your environment or server variables.
-To do this, set `AICONNECTOR_PUBLIC_KEY` to your public key and `AICONNECTOR_PRIVATE_KEY` to your private key.
+To do this, set `FERA_AI_PUBLIC_KEY` to your public key and `FERA_AI_PRIVATE_KEY` to your private key.

 ## Usage
 Go to https://app.fera.ai/skills to customize your experience!